Biting off more than he can chew? Stuart Forster looks at coastal cuisine in Atlantic Canada.

-Coastal cuisine in Atlantic Canada showcases the fish fished from the North Atlantic.
+The coastal cuisine of Atlantic Canada showcases fish and shellfish harvested from the North Atlantic.
 Pull into almost any restaurant during a road trip through eastern Canada and it’s likely you’ll see cod, lobsters and other types of seafood listed among daily specials.
 Get chatting, something that’s not difficult to do on Canada’s east coast, and it’s likely you’ll find that restaurateurs take delight in talking about the provenance of the locally sourced produce that they serve.

 It would be curious if Canadians did not take to the sea to source at least some of their food.
 After all, Canada has 202,080 kilometres of coastline.
 That’s well over three times the length of the country with the next longest shoreline, Norway, whose fjords and islands mean that 58,133 kilometres of the Nordic nation is lapped by water.
 The United Kingdom, by comparison, has ‘just’ 12,429 kilometres of coast.

 Remarkably, parts of Canada’s eastern seaboard — including St John’s, the provincial capital of Newfoundland and Labrador — lie closer to Oslo, Norway’s capital, than to Victoria, the provincial capital of British Columbia on the western side of the country.